 To prevent printing overhangs, you can cut the object (check out our article on the Cut tool).
 You can also try to increase the print fan speed or increase the Z-hop distance in PrusaSlicer.
 Print fan speed in Filament settings -> Cooling and Z-hop distance in Printer Settings -> Extruder 1.

 No worries, at least you have checked some of the most important parts of the printer, and you can now be sure they are OK.
 Please try to print one of the G-codes that were on the SD card when you first used it.
-If you have deleted them, try this one if you have an MK3 or this one if you have an MK2.5 or an MK2/S.
+If you have deleted them, download them again at Printables.com.

 You may also try to toggle the Crash Detection off (LCD Menu - Settings - Crash. det. [on/off] or, during the print LCD menu - Tune - Crash Detection).
 It also usually helps if you slow down the print speed (in the PrusaSlicer or during the print by turning the knob counterclockwise).